 In January 2019, a committee at the House of Representatives passed a bill lowering the age of criminal responsibility to nine years old.
 If the bill becomes law, younger CLICs will be detained in Bahay Pag-asa.

 With the government prioritizing the response to the pandemic, lowering the age of criminality has been placed on the backburner.

 The Malabon shelter remains focused on rehabilitating teenagers, whether they are guilty or not.

 Ramos said they try to teach good habits to the kids, such as doing chores and telling them to watch their language.
 “Some of them arrive here acting like señorito (privileged kids),” she said.
 In time, though, they grow up and get better.

-*Names of the children have been changed to protect their privacy.
+*The children were with their parents or guardians when they were interviewed.
+Their have been changed to protect their privacy.